 Who we are

 LGBT Bristol is the brand name of the Bristol Lesbian, Gay, Bisexual and Transgender Forum.
 The Forum was originally established in 1994 and became Registered Charity No. 1098085.
-Currently our main funders are Bristol City Council, with Safer Bristol funding our Hate Crime work and Lloyds Foundation funding WalkOut.
+Currently our core funders are Bristol City Council, with Safer Bristol funding our Hate Crime work and Lloyds Foundation funding WalkOut.

 What we do

 - We challenge homophobia and transphobia in Bristol and the wider community.